 1.2 million Californians without attorneys visit self-help centers each year for help with cases that include divorces, evictions, child custody and restraining orders.

-A walk-in clinic at Alameda County's self-help center sees about 150 litigants a day.
+A walk-in clinic at the Alameda Superior Court self-help center in Hayward sees about 150 litigants a day.

 About 75 people fighting civil cases without an attorney visit the self-help center in Stanislaus County daily.